apuranik1/quicklaunch/README.md

 + Fully keyboard-oriented UI
 + Extremely minimal interface - exactly zero (0) buttons, very little eye-candy
 + Ability to execute any command by prefixing it with "!"
++ Memory of most commonly used applications to provide better suggestions

 Future Features
 ---------------